vinsyuan7788/demo-haima/README.md

 # demo-haima
-A demo project that involevs mechanism, framework and application regarding networking and inter-machine communication
+A demo project that involves mechanism, framework and application regarding networking and inter-machine communication